Virtually anytime you hop on Google to do a search, you’re going to see at least one paid advertisement.

 SEO and PPC are trying to accomplish the same thing—satisfying intent.

-Now that I’ve hammered the concept of satisfying intent into the ground, this doesn’t really explain how the two can work in harmony.
+Now that we’ve hammered the concept of satisfying intent into the ground, we’ll admit that this doesn’t really explain how the two can work in harmony.

 Choosing Between SEO & PPC

 Here’s a fundamental look at just how different they are:

 - PPC costs money; SEO is “free.”